-Here are resources providing guidance on how to format your papers in American Psychological Association (APA) Style:
+Here are resources providing guidance on how to format your papers from the Chicago Manual of Style:

 If your citation is a book, use Franklin, the Library catalog.
 Franklin will help you find the library in which the book is located, and the call number.